 It knows when it needs a clean.
 Or rather, it will tell you.
 A little light flashes when the filter needs clearing out, which is a revelation in itself as we’re not overly familiar with the hairdryer filter cleaning process.
 If your normal dryer is prone to conking out on you, the filter needs a good going over FYI.

-It’s eye wateringly expensive.
-In fact, it costs more than some Dyson hoovers, which is saying something.
+It’s eye-wateringly expensive.
+In fact, it costs more than some Dyson vacuums, which is saying something.